-Does your dog growl or snap at others when he is around food or favored objects?
-It might be possession aggression.
+When dogs growl or snap at others when he is around food or favored objects the behavior is described as possession aggression.
 Dog aggression can be a serious problem for dog owners.
 In order to prevent or change aggressive behavior in dogs, it's important to know exactly what is causing the aggression.
-The following information can help you determine if you're dealing with possession aggression in your dog.
+Once you know the cause, there's a good chance you'll be able to modify your pet's behavior.

 Possession aggression in dogs is also sometimes referred to as food aggression or resource guarding.
 In cases of possession aggression, dogs growl, snap, or bite in order to protect a resource from being taken away by another dog or person.
 It's your dog's way of saying, "Back off, this is mine!"
 Resources may include food, toys, or other valued objects.